-A severe auto accident can — and often does — cause cuts, scrapes and bruises of varying levels of severity.
-They can be caused by contact with the seatbelt, airbag or armrest, or by flying items in the vehicle.
+A severe auto accident can — and often does — cause cuts, scrapes, and bruises of varying levels of severity.
+They can be caused by contact with the seatbelt, airbag, or armrest, or by flying items in the vehicle.
 Cuts and scrapes are visible immediately, while bruises may take some time to develop.

 BROKEN OR FRACTURED BONES

 The trauma and impact of car accidents can cause broken bones.
-The most common bones to break or fracture are the neck bones, vertebrae, femur, collarbone, pelvis, ankle bones, and rib bones.
+The most common bones to break or fracture is the neck bones, vertebrae, femur, collarbone, pelvis, ankle bones, and rib bones.
 The most common sign of a fracture or break is pain in the area.
 Other signs and symptoms include swelling or bruising, deformity, or inability to use the body part, such as being unable to walk in the case of a femur or ankle break.